TsionTesfaye811/Demo-repo/README.md

 - 📝 I regularly write articles on [I regularly write articles on web development and programming languages.](I regularly write articles on web development and programming languages.)

 - 💬 Ask me about **Ask me about web development, databases, or programming challenges!
-I specialize in HTML, CSS, JavaScript, PHP, SQL Server, and MySQL and would love to discuss any related topics or questions you have.**
+I specialize in HTML, CSS, JavaScript, , and would love to discuss any related topics or questions you have.**

 - 📫 How to reach me **tsionregassa042@gmail.com**